One Ayala: Mall and transport hub

 The intermodal transportation hub, known as One Ayala Terminal, spans from the Upper Ground Level to Level 2 of the complex, covering an area of 390000 sqm.
 It is accredited by the Land Transportation Franchising and Regulatory Board (LTFRB).

-At the Upper Ground Level are the bus bays of city, provincial, and point-to-point (P2P) buses.
+On the Upper Ground Level are the bus bays of city, provincial, and point-to-point (P2P) buses.
 EDSA provides access to three bus bays for southbound buses of the EDSA Carousel, other city and provincial buses mostly southbound, and some P2P buses.
 On the other hand, Ayala Avenue provides access to the P2P Carousel Lane for most P2P buses, a pick-up and drop-off point, and an Electric Vehicle (EV) Fast-Charging station.
-Tripko and Beep contactless smart card reloading stations, food kiosks, and a friendship mural are also located at this level.
+Tripko and Beep contactless smart card reloading stations, food kiosks, and a friendship mural are also located on this level.

-On the Lower Ground Level is the PUV terminal, which features nine gates for traditional jeepneys and UV Express routes coming from Ayala Center, as well as a motorcycle taxi stop.
+On the Lower Ground Level is the PUV terminal, which features nine gates for traditional jeepneys and UV Express routes coming from Ayala Center.
 It is accessible via Ayala Avenue, with a vehicular exit at Courtyard and Station Drives.

-At Level 2 are the pedestrian access points to Ayala station of the MRT Line 3 (MRT-3), the Ayala Footbridge (connecting the complex to McKinley Exchange Corporate Center and McKinley Road), Glorietta 5, and SM Makati, which is also accessible from Level 3.
-There is also a plan to connect the complex to Glorietta 4 through an elevated walkway.
+On Level 2 are the pedestrian access points to Ayala station of the MRT Line 3 (MRT-3), the Ayala Footbridge (connecting the complex to McKinley Exchange Corporate Center and McKinley Road), Glorietta 5, and SM Makati, which is also accessible from Level 3.
+The retail area on the concourse of Ayala station is also integrated with the mall.